cEhlen/PicoLangJavascript/README.md

 ```shell
 node main.js -tc test.pico
 ```
-This will output two files named 'picoNode_compile' and 'picoNode_typecheck' containing the output of the process.
+This will output two files named *picoNode_compile* and *picoNode_typecheck* containing the output of the process.
 Note: The file will compile eaven if there is a type error!

 Todo